leandrominer85/Sparkfy/README.md

 userAgent: string,userId: string.
 It also contains  286500 records and 225 distinct users (for the small one).

-After exploring the dataset, 7 features have been chosen for further analysis:
+7 features have been chosen for further analysis:

 - gender: female = 1, male = 0
 - time_from_creation: days since registration at the last user login time